German shepherds are a very popular breed, and it’s easy to understand their appeal.

 peas, chicken fat, menhaden fish meal, potatoes, sun-cured alfalfa, natural flavor, minerals (iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, manganese proteinate, manganous oxide, manganese sulfate, sodium selenite), vitamins (vitamin E supplement, thiamine mononitrate, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, pyridoxine hydrochloride, vitamin B12 supplement, riboflavin, vitamin D3 supplement, folic acid), choline chloride, dried Enterococcus faecium fermentation product, dried Lactobacillus acidophilus fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus plantarum fermentation product, dried Trichoderma longibrachiatum fermentation extract, mixed tocopherols (a natural source of vitamin E)

-Whether your German shepherd is the picture of health or she suffers from several different health problems, you should be able to find a food to suit her among those listed above.
+Whether your pup is the picture of health or she suffers from several different health problems, you should be able to find a good dog food for German shepherds to suit her among those listed above.
 Just be sure to take her specific needs into account before making your selection.

-Have you found a food a perfect food for your shepherd?
+Have you found a dog food that’s perfect for your shepherd?
 Tell us all about it in the comments below.